garrandall/popular-music-data/tracks/don-t-think-they-know-chris-brown-aaliyah.md

 I don't think they know, how could they know?
 (Yeah, yeah)

-Don't listen to (Ooh-ooh), how could they know?
-(Yeah, yeah) What people say (Ooh-ooh), how could they know?
+Don't listen to (Oh-oh), how could they know?
+(Yeah, yeah) What people say (Oh-oh), how could they know?
 They don't know about (They don't know about us, babe), how could they know?
 'Bout you and me, how could they know?